HarryMath/webByn/readme.md

 ## Demo

 You can run this code on [replit.com](https://replit.com/@nikitabort22092/WebByn#main.go).
-Just open the link, click green button "Run" is the top of the screen.
+Just open the link, click green button "Fork & Run" is the top right corner of the screen.
 Wait about 40sec and you will see output of some examples

 If you have any suggestions, bug reports, or feature requests, please contact me by [email](mailto:nikitabort22092000@gmail.com) or phone (if you know it)